realityexpander/KMP_Room/README.md

 # KMP Compose UI App using Google's Room Database for iOS and Android

-How to use Google Room database (loved by Android devs) in Pure Compose UI KMP apps for iOS and Android (No Viewmodels!)
+How to use Google Room database (loved by Android devs) in Pure Compose UI KMP apps for iOS and Android
 - Attempting to use the simplest implementation possible.
+- No Viewmodels!
+Pure Compose-only app.

 [<img src= "./screenshots/ios.png" width="200">]()
 [<img src= "./screenshots/android.png" width="200">]()